ellequelle/ellequelle.github.io/_teaching/TA-assignments.md

 ## Johns Hopkins University
 ### Department of Earth and Planetary Sciences
-* A Guided Tour of the Solar System (Spring 2023, expected)
+* Guided Tour: The Planets (Spring 2023, Spring 2024)

 ## Penn State University
 ### Department of Meteorology and Atmospheric Science